technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

 1. To start with you will create a timed agenda.
 Use the following prompt and click Submit.

-    +++Create a 1-day event agenda with sessions at 9:00 AM, 11:00 AM, 1:30
+    ++Create a 1-day event agenda with sessions at 9:00 AM, 11:00 AM, 1:30
     PM, and 3:00 PM.
-Include a welcome, lunch at noon, and breaks.+++
+Include a welcome, lunch at noon, and breaks.++

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image11.png)